Rocky Johnson: Personal life

 Johnson recounted in his autobiography Soulman that he met his first wife, Una Sparks, at a dance while he was training to become a boxer.
 Una was from Cherry Brook, Nova Scotia and a devout Jehovah's Witness.
 They had two children, Curtis and Wanda, whom he thanked at his 2008 WWE Hall of Fame induction.
 While married to Una, he became romantically involved with Ata Fitisemanu Maivia, daughter of wrestling legend "High Chief" Peter Maivia.
 Ata met Rocky after Maivia and Johnson were tag team partners in a match on the independent circuit.
-Peter Maivia disapproved of their relationship because Johnson was a wrestler.
-Their son Dwayne was born May 2, 1972.

 Johnson stated that, in order to provide for his two families, he adopted a frugal lifestyle on the road; he subsisted on beer, sliced cheese, and bologna, and was not a "partier".
 He did not reveal if Una knew about Ata and Dwayne, but stated that she gave him an ultimatum to quit wrestling, or they would have to separate as Jehovah's Witnesses "didn't believe in blood sport".
 He stated that he and Una parted amicably and remained good friends.
 He obtained a divorce in Texas, then filed for a marriage license in Florida on December 21, 1978, to marry Ata.
-By marrying her, he became a member of the famous Samoan Anoa'i family.
+By marrying her, he became a member of the famous Samoan Anoaʻi family.
+Ata's father opposed their marriage because Johnson wasn't Samoan.
+Their son Dwayne was born May 2, 1972.
 They divorced in 2003.
-During his wrestling years, Johnson was known for his extra-marital affairs.
-Johnson was married to Sheila Northern, a speech pathologist, at the time of his death.

 In 2019, Johnson co-wrote an autobiography alongside Scott Teal, Soulman: The Rocky Johnson Story, released October 15 of that year.
 The book was recalled by the publisher shortly after release, due to payment disputes between Johnson and the co-author.

-In 2022, Sports Illustrated published an article stating that Johnson had five other known children, in separate relationships, via genealogical DNA testing in the 2010s which connected them to Rocky's brother Ricky: Paula Parsons (b.
-1964 to Thelma Parsons in Lucasville, Nova Scotia), Trevor Edwards (b.
-March 23, 1967 to Doreen Edwards in Montreal), Lisa Purves (b.
-Oct.
-26, 1968 to Vera Pinter in Vancouver), Adrian Bowles (b.
-April 24, 1970 to Carolyn Bowles in Truro, Nova Scotia) and Aaron Fowler (b.
-June 17, 1970 to Jackie Fowler in Amherst, Nova Scotia).
-All five were refused in-person contact by Rocky in his lifetime (and have not been contacted by Rocky's three other known children), but have reunited personally with Ricky Johnson and each other.
+In 2022, Sports Illustrated published an article stating that Johnson had five other known children, in separate relationships, confirmed via genealogical DNA testing in the 2010s which connected them to Rocky's brother Ricky: Paula Parsons (b.
+1964 in Lucasville, Nova Scotia), Trevor Edwards (b.
+1967 in Montreal), Lisa Purves (b.
+1968 in Vancouver), Adrian Bowles (b.
+1970 to in Truro, Nova Scotia) and Aaron Fowler (b.
+1970 in Amherst, Nova Scotia).